1513363lzg/zl2846_project_squirrel/README.md

 # get dataset on your local repo
 wget https://data.cityofnewyork.us/resource/import_squirrel_data.csv
 ```
+ - Hint: if you use this way to import data, the columns of .CSV may be a littel different.
+So if you use other ways to import data, please change /sightigns/models.py file to match with keys of data from .csv.

 # Preparation
 ```sh
 # Terminal, Django is a framework  need to install